Who Is Carla Hall?

 The couple got married in 2006 and live in Washington, D.C.
 Hall has a stepson Noah.

-Carla Hall Chef
+Carla Hall Kids

 Hall is a trained chef who has worked in several professional restaurant kitchens in and around the Washington, D.C. area.